threnjen/boardgamegeek/README.md

 ## Analysis

 >We started with 182,000 users rating the 22,500 most popular board games from BoardGameGeek.
-Most data was via the BGG API, with some scraped directly.
 After cleaning for users with more than 5 ratings there were 117,000 users remaining.
+Most data was obtained via the BGG API, with some scraped directly.

 ![Collaborative Filtering](images/collab_filter.png)
 ##### The working of a Collaborative Recommender System

 > Our recommendation system uses collaborative filtering.
-At its core this method finds items to recommend by relating people that rate items in a similar way.
-The important word here is **similar**, not just that both users actually like the games.
+This method recommends items by first finding people that rate items in a similar way.
+The important word here is **similar**, not just that both users must like the items.
 In the above example, this would mean both users hated Wingspan at the top and loved or liked the other three in the middle.
-The model would conclude that blue and yellow are SIMILAR players.
+The model would conclude that blue and yellow are SIMILAR users.
+Once the recommender identifies similar users, it will recommend each user's favored items to the other user.
 In our example the model recommends blue's favorites Nemesis and Rebellion to the yellow meeple, and yellow's favorites Terraforming Mars and Scythe to the blue meeple, after concluding that they have similar tastes in games.

 ### Collaborative Filtering Challenges

 > There are a few general collaborative filter challenges to address and overcome.

-> The first is the cost of acquiring and maintaining our data.
+> First is the cost of acquiring and maintaining our data.
 Our system should be easy to keep updated and clean.

 > Next is our computational cost of recommendation, which will be vital if we use machine learning.
-A collaborative filter using a package such as Surprise requires that a user be present in the system to obtain recommendations, which can be costly, especially from a time standpoint if a user is awaiting recommendations in real-time.
+A collaborative filter using a package such as Surprise requires that a user be present in the system to obtain recommendations.
+This can be costly in terms of both computational power and time, especiallyif a user is awaiting real-time recommendations.

-> Then we have a challenge of catalog coverage.
+> Next is a challenge of adequate catalog coverage.
 Collaborative Filters can often leave out large sections of a catalog and never recommend them due to an overall popularity bias.
 Our solution explicitly improves catalog coverage.

 #### Challenge in Detail: The Sparse Ratings Matrix

-> Collaborative Filtering has a significant and common challenge where a low number of user ratings results in a sparse ratings matrix.
+> Our final common challenge arises where a high number of items and low number of user ratings results in a sparse ratings matrix.

 ![Users vs Rated](images/usersvsrated.png)

->Here we show in our data set the number of users vs the number of games rated.
-Our median number of games rated is 43 which is decent.
+>Here our data shows the number of users vs the number of games they rated.
+The median number of games rated is 43 which is adequate.
 However our data set is only made of users who have rated 5 or more, so our real-world median will be less.
 A fairly high number of users are in the 5-20 range; in fact 29.7% of our user set has rated 20 or fewer games.
-When this is spread over the 22,500 games in our game list, it becomes difficult to find the similar users like in our above venn diagram.
+When this is spread over the 22,500 items in our  catalog, it becomes difficult to find the similar users like in our above venn diagram.

 > Add to that a problem of how to start up a new user who has NO ratings for any items - where do they get recommendations to begin with?
 It's sensible to require a small amount of startup information, but without a lot of ratings, the recommendations may be poor.
 We'll be addressing this "cold-start problem" in a standard fashion with an introductory questionnaire, which I have have allocated to future work, but we'll also be boosting all of these low-ratings users with our custom collaborative filtering solution.